NVIDIA/aistore/README.md

 | pagemarker | The token identifying the next page to retrieve | Returned in the "nextpage" field from a call to ListBucket that does not retrieve all keys.
 When the last key is retrieved, NextPage will be the empty string |
 | pagesize | The maximum number of object names returned in response | Default value is 1000.
 GCP and local bucket support greater page sizes.
 AWS is unable to return more than [1000 objects in one page](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGET.html). |\b

- <a name="ft6">6</a>: The objects that exist in the Cloud but are not present in the DFC cache will have their atime property empty ("").
-The atime (access time) property is supported for the objects that are present in the DFC cache. [↩](#a6)
+ <a name="ft6">6</a>: The objects that exist in the Cloud but are not present in the AIStore cache will have their atime property empty ("").
+The atime (access time) property is supported for the objects that are present in the AIStore cache. [↩](#a6)

 #### Example: listing local and Cloud buckets